evedesignbio/evedesign-ui/src/pages/docs/documentation.md

 Displays overall topology of sequence space of designs and natural sequences by projecting designs to 2D space based on their mutual sequence identity, where similar sequences will be placed more closely together.
 Allows to identify subsets of designs e.g. more similar to each other or to certain subfamilies of the natural protein families.

-Use the mouse wheel to zoom the plot, or draw a rectangle while holding the shift key to zoom to that area.
+Use the mouse wheel to zoom the plot, or draw a rectangle while holding the alt key to zoom to that area.

 Select individual designs by clicking on the respective data point.
-Hold the shift key while clicking to select multiple designs, or press the command/meta key while selecting with the mouse to select all points in the drawn rectangle.
+Hold the mouse button and draw a rectangle to select multiple designs at once.
+Press the command/control key while selecting with the mouse to add or remove these points from the current selection.

 Individual designs can be colored by different quantitative properties like score or mutation distance to the target sequence.
 Select the desired property in the dropdown menu in the top right of the panel.